top of page

 Felix_Hottenstein_Headshot.jpg

-Felix Hottenstein, Sales Director at CP/MMS
+Felix Hottenstein, Sales Director at CP/MSS

 Felix received his Masters Degree in Material Science Engineering from the Federal Polytechnical Institute in Zurich, Switzerland (ETHZ).
 For almost 27 years, Felix has been Sales Director for MSS Inc., the optical sorter division of the CP Group.
 Based in Nashville, TN, MSS designs and manufacturers optical sorting technology for metal scrap applications.
 The offered sensor technologies are NIR, Color, Induction and AI.